Kovalyovv/chat-app/README_EN.md

     # Address of the running auth-service's gRPC server
     AUTH_SERVICE_ADDR=localhost:50001

+    # Address of the Jaeger OTLP gRPC endpoint
+    JAEGER_URL=localhost:4317

     # A secret key to protect the internal notification endpoint
     INTERNAL_API_KEY=your-internal-api-key